JouanDeag/as208453-site/README.md

 ## Development Server

-To run the development server and view the Engine Analytica project locally, execute the following command:
+To run the development server and view the project locally, execute the following command:

 ```bash
 pnpm dev